mk-fg/lafs-backup-tool/README.md

 	Especially the timestamps, info about compression and deduplication (which files change), to be able to improve system performance, if necessary.

+* Just a cleaner rewrite, as a base for any future ideas.